 Effective October 1, 2021, the Company signed a consulting agreement with its Chief Executive Officer, through ADF Family Holding Corp., a company owned by the Chief Executive Officer, for a term of 36 months, at a rate of \$18 per month.
-The aforementioned monthly fee shall be reviewed at January 1, 2023, and then annually thereafter on January 1 by the Board of Directors of the Company for each succeeding year during the term of the agreement, and may be adjusted at the sole discretion of the Board of Directors.
+The aforementioned monthly fee shall be reviewed annually on January 1 by the Board of Directors of the Company for each succeeding year during the term of the agreement, and may be adjusted at the sole discretion of the Board of Directors.
 The Company may terminate the agreement at any time upon 120 days' written notice.
-As at December 31, 2022, included in accounts payable and accrued liabilities is \$23 (2021 - nil) payable to ADF Family Holding Corp. as a result of this consulting agreement.
+As at December 31, 2023, there are no outstanding amounts (2022 - \$23) payable to ADF Family Holding Corp. as a result of this consulting agreement.
 Any amounts payable to ADF Family Holding Corp are unsecured, payable on demand and non-interest bearing.

 Effective June 1, 2022, the Company signed a consulting agreement with its Chief Financial Officer, through 10055098 Manitoba Ltd., a company owned by the Chief Financial Officer for a monthly rate of \$6, increasing to \$9 effective October 1, 2022.
-The aforementioned fee shall be reviewed annually on January 1, 2023.
+The aforementioned fee shall be reviewed annually on January 1.
 The Company can terminate the agreement with 30 days' written notice; otherwise, the agreement has an indefinite term.
-As at December 31, 2022, included within accounts payable and accrued liabilities is \$20 (2021 - nil) payable to 10055098 Manitoba Limited.
-Any amounts payable to 10055098 Manitoba Limited are unsecured, payable on demand and non-interest bearing.
+As at December 31, 2023, , there are no outstanding amounts (2022 - \$20) payable to 10055098 Manitoba Limited.
+Any amounts payable to 10055098 Manitoba Ltd. are unsecured, payable on demand and non-interest bearing.